getodk/docs/security-privacy.rst

 The definition of an encrypted form (`see here <https://opendatakit.org/help/encrypted-forms/>`_) is transmitted in plaintext (unencrypted) to the device.
 When a filled-in submission for an encrypted form is finalized, it is encrypted on the device and transmitted in encrypted form.
 While this may meet requirements for obscured transmission over unsecured http:// connections, unsecured connections still allow observers to alter the form definition to potentially remove the encryption, capture any filled-in forms, or potentially intercept and thereby prevent their transmission to your server.

-5. :ref:`ODK Aggregate <aggregate-introduction>` Deployments to Google App Engine or Other Hosting Services
+5. ODK Aggregate Deployments to Google App Engine or Other Hosting Services
 -------------------------------------------------------------------------------------------------------------

 With all 3rd party hosting services, you should expect your data to be viewable by support staff of the hosting service.
 Different services go to differing lengths to restrict access to, encrypt, and/or secure the data and communications within their data centers.